BogdanDevBst/tech-test-1/README.md

 # tech-test-1
-First tech test out of a series of thirteenth, using React bootstrap, scss.
+First tech test out of a series of thirteen, using React bootstrap, scss.